Skip to content

 Below is a list of frequently asked questions.
 Please contact us if you have questions that are not answered below or in our Application Guidelines.

-The application fee will be waived if you enter the current program specific code in the Application fee waiver code field under at the bottom of the Additional Materials section.
+• Eligible applicants may enter a program specific application fee waiver code in the field at the bottom of the Additional Materials page.

 To avoid confusion and delays in processing applications, you can only apply to one of the two Programs: Molecular Biology PHD or Biological Chemistry PHD and only one application fee waiver per applicant.